zhangdav/solana-temp/README.md

    cd solana-temp
    ```

-2. Navigate to a specific project:
+2. Navigate to a project:
    ```bash
    cd favorites
    ```